PgBiel/typst-tablex/src/col-row-size.typ

                     // `fit-spans.x == true` (it requests to not expand
                     // columns).
                     if last-auto-col == i and this-cell-can-expand-columns {
+                        let cell-spans-all-frac-columns = pcell.colspan > 1 and all-frac-columns.len() > 0 and all-frac-columns.all(i => pcell.x <= i and i < (pcell.x + pcell.colspan))
+                        if cell-spans-all-frac-columns and page-width != 0pt and not is-infinite-len(page-width) {
+                            // HEURISTIC (only effective when the page width isn't 'auto' / infinite):
+                            // If this cell can expand auto cols, but it already
+                            // spans all fractional columns, then don't expand
+                            // this auto column, as the cell would already have
+                            // all remaining available space for itself anyway
+                            // through the fractional columns spanned.
+                            // Effectively, ignore this colspan - it will already
+                            // have the max space possible, since, eventually,
+                            // auto columns will be reduced to fit in the available
+                            // size.
+                            // For 'auto'-width pages, fractional columns will
+                            // always have 0pt width, so this doesn't apply. return max
+                        }

                         // take extra inset as extra width or height on 'auto' let cell-inset = default-if-auto(pcell.inset, inset)